by Mike Ratliff

 My brethren, our Lord also said that the way unto eternal life is narrow and hard to find.
 In fact, few actually find it.

-13 g “Enter by the narrow gate.
-For the gate is wide and the way is easy that leads to destruction, and those who enter by it are many.
-14 For the gate is narrow and h the way is hard that leads to life, and i those who find it are few.
-(Matthew 7:13-14 ESV)
+13 “Enter through the narrow gate; for the gate is wide and the way is broad that leads to destruction, and there are many who enter through it.
+14 For the gate is small and the way is narrow that leads to life, and there are few who find it.
+Matthew 7:13-14 (NASB)

 How popular with men are the teachings of those who espouse Christian Universalism?
 You know this is perceived as good news because then it does not matter how one lives or what one believes because all will end up in the same place in eternity.
 However, our Lord says that the wide and easy way leads to destruction (the lake of fire, the second death) while the narrow gate, which is hard, leads to life (eternity with the Saviour in the New Heaven and New Earth), but few will find it.